liliankim/ReadMeNode/README.md

   ## Installation

-  install inquirer package
+  require inquirer node package

   ## Usage

-  this is used for read me files we upload to our github
+  inquirer prompt will ask questions on the command line to complete a read me file